rekola/radix-cpp/README.md

 ## Radix set and map implementation for C++

 radix-cpp is an experimental flat implementation of ordered set and map.
-It provides very fast lookup using a hash table with open addressing to implement a form of radix sort combined with prefix trees.
+It uses a hash table with open addressing to implement a form of radix sort combined with prefix trees, thus providing Θ(1) search time as is usual for hash tables, but also quick in order traversal of the keys.
 Ordinarily hash tables are not ordered, and while in theory, an order preserving hash function could be used, it would lead to large number of collisions.
-In this implementation the key is divided into multiple 8-bit digits, and each digit is inserted separately.
-The prefix key is also stored along with each digit to allow ordered traversal of the prefix tree.
+In this implementation the key is divided into multiple 8-bit digits, and each digit is inserted separately in to the hash table.
+The prefix key is also stored along with each digit to construct the prefix tree.
 According to benchmarks (given uint32_t keys) the radix-cpp set construction is much faster than that of std::set, and also faster than sorting the keys using std::sort.
-Ordered traversal is also faster than that of std::set.

 Iterators are automatically repaired if the underlying table changes, so they are stable.